How To Use Blender For Animation: Using Physics Tab

 As already mentioned, all you have to do is load up this amazing 3D modelling software and the default cube will automatically be there.

 However, it is worth noting that you can use any model that you may have already created for this experiment.

-Creating The Plane
+Step 2: Creating A Plane